luisf4/ngrok-auto-start/README.md

 Hello!
 This tutorial is about setting up a Discord bot with Ngrok, a tool that allows you to expose a local server to the internet.
 With this setup, you can develop and test your Discord bot locally and have it interact with a live Discord server send your link or TCP url.

+## Prerequisites

+Before we begin, make sure you have the following:

+- A Discord account
+- Basic knowledge of Python and how to create a Discord bot
+- Access to a terminal on your computer

 ## Configure
 1. Create a discord bot on https://discord.com/developers/applications and get the token key